19hours/sg-statutes/Acts/Estate Duty Act.md

 (b) more than $25,000, that part of the estate duty payable in respect of such property which is in excess of the amount equivalent to the difference between the principal value of such property and the amount of $25,000 shall be remitted as in the following formula:

-A — B = C

-where

-A is the amount of the estate duty payable on the principal value of the property;
+where A is the amount of the estate duty payable on the principal value of the property;

 B is the amount by which the value of the estate exceeds $25,000; and